occivink/mpv-scripts/README.md

 # use the current working directory for the output
 use_current_working_dir=[yes/no]
 ```
-Both parameters are explained more in details in `encode.lua`
+Both parameters are explained more in details in `encode.lua`.

-## Examples:
+## Examples

 Encode a webm for your favorite imageboard:
 ```